Educational neuroscience: Neuroscience and education: A bridge too far?

-The knowledge of early brain development afforded by neurobiology has been used to support various arguments with regards to education.
+The knowledge of early brain development afforded by neurobiology has been used to support various arguments with regard to education.
 For example, the idea that any subject can be taught to young children in some intellectually honest form, due to the great adaptability and learning potential of the young brain.
 Alternatively, the idea that critical periods exist for learning certain skills or knowledge sets appeals to the fact that in animal studies, if the developing brain is deprived of certain sensory inputs, the brain areas responsible for processing those inputs fail to develop fully later in development, and thus "if you miss the window, you are playing with a handicap".

 One of Bruer's major points of contention with reports in favour of neuroscience and education is the lack of actual neuroscience evidence.
-Reports such as Years of Promise: A Comprehensive Learning Strategy for America's Children (Carnegie Corporation of New York, 1996) cite many cognitive and behavioural psychology studies, but no more than a handful of brain based studies, and yet draws dramatic inferences with regards to the role of the brain in learning.
+Reports such as Years of Promise: A Comprehensive Learning Strategy for America's Children (Carnegie Corporation of New York, 1996) cite many cognitive and behavioural psychology studies, but no more than a handful of brain based studies, and yet draws dramatic inferences with regard to the role of the brain in learning.

 Bruer argues that behavioural science can provide a basis for informing educational policy, but the link to neuroscience is "a bridge too far", and the limitations of the application of neuroscience to education stem from the limitations of neuroscience knowledge itself.
 Bruer supports his critique by arguing the limitations of current knowledge regarding the three key tenets of the neuroscience and education argument.
 See Neuromyths.

 Another problem is the discrepancy between spatial resolution of imaging methods and the spatial resolution of synaptic changes that are suggested to underlie learning processes.
-A similar problem is true with regards to the temporal resolution.
+A similar problem is true with regard to the temporal resolution.
 This makes it hard to relate subcomponents of cognitive skills to brain function.
 However, the primary flaw of the education neuroscience argument in Bruer's opinion is that it attempts to link what happens at the synaptic level to higher order learning and instruction.

 The terminology, "Mind, brain and education" alludes to the idea that if we cannot bridge education and neuroscience directly, then we can use two existing connections to inform education.
 These are the link between cognitive psychology and education, and between cognitive psychology and neuroscience.

 Bruer contends that neuroscience in its current form has little to offer educators at the practical level.
 Cognitive science on the other hand, can serve as a basis for the development of an applied science of learning and education.
 Other researchers have suggested alternative bridges to the cognitive psychology suggested by Bruer.
 Mason suggests that the gap between education and neuroscience can be best bridged by educational psychology, which she outlines as being concerned with "developing descriptive, interpretive and prescriptive models of student learning and other educational phenomena".